Supmaxred/NexOS/README.md

   - `inc/`: Header files.
   - `isobuild/`: Files necessary for ISO creation.
   - `src/`: Source code for kernel components.
-    - `boot/`: Bootloader code.
-    - `drivers/`: Device drivers.
-      - `kbd/`: Keyboard driver.
-      - `timer/`: Timer driver.
-    - `kernel/`: Kernel implementation.
-    - `klibc/`: Basic C library functions.

 ## Building NexOS

-To build NexOS, ensure Python is installed on your system.
+To build NexOS, ensure Python3 is installed on your system.
 Then, navigate to the `NexOS/` directory and run the `run.py` script.
 This will compile the source code and generate the necessary object files.

 ## Running NexOS

-Once built, you can run NexOS using an emulator such as Bochs.
-Simply execute the generated ISO file `nexos.iso` within the emulator environment.
+Once built, run.pu automatically runs NexOS with QEMU

 ## Contributing